Caleydo/caleydo-doc/loading.md

 -------------------
 A dataset in Caleydo is (in most cases) based on tabular data in matrix form.
 However, Caleydo never shows only a dataset, but always shows *perspectives* on a dataset.
 Perspectives are used for columns and rows of datasets separately.

+Attention: For example, if you'd like to filter and cluster your genes, this would create a new perspective of genes.
+If you would like to stratify your patients into four groups, this would create a new perspective for patients.
+To access your data you need both, a stratification of genes and patients.

-> For example, if you'd like to filter and cluster your genes, this would create a new perspective of genes.
+Example: For example, if you'd like to filter and cluster your genes, this would create a new perspective of genes.
 If you would like to stratify your patients into four groups, this would create a new perspective for patients.
 To access your data you need both, a stratification of genes and patients.

 A perspectives contains rules on how to access a dataset.
 Specifically a perspective defines: